euruko/euruko2016.github.io/source/blog/2016-08-29-diversity-tickets.html.markdown

 ## Sponsorship

-Do you represent a minority or the LGBTQ community?
-Are you a student who cannot afford the price of admission?
+Are you a member of a social minority underrepresented in technology?
+Are you a student, or a beginner who feels uncertain whether they are ready to attend a conference?
+And are you passionate about Ruby and the community?

-If the answer to any of the questions above is **YES**, and you are passionate about Ruby, we want to have you here!
+If the answer to any of the questions above is **YES**, you can apply for a free ticket.
+We offer a limited number of them.

 ## Application